IgrisViOverlord-10/EstateIQ/README.md

 ### ✅ Final Model Selection

-Although Linear Regression achieved similar accuracy, **Ridge Regression** was selected for its better generalization capability, stability against overfitting, and improved handling of multicollinearity.
+Although Linear Regression achieved similar accuracy, **Ridge Regression** was selected because it achieved performance comparable to Linear Regression while reducing coefficient variance through L2 regularization.
+This improves stability in the presence of multicollinearity and helps reduce overfitting.

 ---